Frequently Asked Questions (FAQ)

 - c.
 Committing actions deemed non-green or environmentally unfriendly while in the negative range, result in the Agent losing Green Experience (Green EXP).
 This not only hampers his/her progress, but may result in the Agent falling to a lower tier.

-13. What is the impact of regional effects on Energenies?
+13. What is the impact of regional effects on Energeenies?

-Several factors such as CO2 levels, weather conditions, terrain type and other environmental surroundings bear effects on Energenies’ performance, and therefore gameplay at large.
+Several factors such as CO2 levels, weather conditions, terrain type and other environmental surroundings bear effects on Energeenies’ performance, and therefore gameplay at large.

 - a.
-CO2 critical or optimal level – affects Energenies’ spawn rate as well as Energenie performance in battle
+CO2 critical or optimal level – affects Energeenies’ spawn rate as well as Energenie performance in battle

 14. How is awareness of Carbon Footprint in the real world instilled in the game?